April Bowlby

-April Michelle Bowlby is an American actress and model.
-She is known for portraying Kandi on the CBS comedy series Two and a Half Men (2006–2015), Stacy Barrett on Drop Dead Diva (2009–2014), and Rita Farr on Titans (2018) and Doom Patrol (2019–present).
+April Bowlby (born July 30, 1980) is an American actress and model.
+She is known for portraying Kandi on the CBS comedy series Two and a Half Men (2003–2015), Stacy Barrett on the Lifetime series Drop Dead Diva (2009–2014), and Rita Farr on the Max series Titans (2018) and Doom Patrol (2019–2023).

 Early life

-Bowlby was born in Vallejo, California.
-She moved to Manteca, California, as a child, and attended East Union High School.
-She studied ballet, French, and marine biology at Moorpark College, and began a modelling career before deciding to pursue acting.
-She studied drama with Ivana Chubbuck.
+Her family moved from Vallejo, California to Manteca, California when she was a child.
+She attended and graduated from East Union High School.
+Bowlby began a modelling career before deciding to pursue acting.

 Career

 Bowlby secured the role of Kandi on the television series Two and a Half Men within months of her first auditions.
 She is also known for her role as Stacy Barrett in Drop Dead Diva.
 She played Barney Stinson's obsessive ex-girlfriend Meg in How I Met Your Mother, and has made appearances in CSI, Psych, and CSI: NY.
 She has appeared in films such as All Roads Lead Home (2008), The Slammin' Salmon (2009), and From Prada to Nada (2011).

-She plays Rita Farr in the show Titans, as well as its spin-off series Doom Patrol.
+She starred as Rita Farr on the show Doom Patrol.